jondegenhardt/dcat-perf/README.md

   done
 ```

-The results are written `perf-results.tsv`.
+The results are written to `perf-results.tsv`.

 ```
 $ head -n 5 perf-results.tsv